 You configure NetScaler Gateway for use with XenMobile Server by exporting a script from XenMobile that you run on NetScaler Gateway.
-This article contains the following sections:

-In the XenMobile web console, click the gear icon in the upper-right corner of the console.
+In the XenMobile console, click the gear icon in the upper-right corner of the console.
 The Settings page appears.

 Under Server, click NetScaler Gateway.
 The NetScaler Gateway page appears.
 In the following example, a NetScaler Gateway instance exists.

 - Authentication: Select whether to enable authentication.
 The default is ON.

 - Deliver user certificate for authentication: Select whether you want XenMobile to share the authentication certificate with Secure Hub so that the NetScaler Gateway handles client certificate authentication.
 The default is OFF.